2 Simple Ways to Daily Give Thanks

 Bread: God will give me my daily bread

-As we enter into this time of Thanksgiving, I would encourage you to practice thankfulness in two ways: throughout your day, to cast up prayers of thanksgiving, and to also take the time to kneel and bless the Lord.
+As we enter into this time of Thanksgiving, may we use this season to consistently find things throughout our day to be grateful for, and may we think about practicing thankfulness in two ways: throughout our day casting up prayers of thanksgiving, and taking the time to kneel and bless the Lord.

 From all of us at Grapevine we would like hope you have a very Happy Thanksgiving!